Call for proposals

 - The travel costs of speakers/facilitators must be covered by the hosting organisation.

-- Up to four speakers/facilitators will be granted free of charge admission.
+- Up to four speakers/facilitators will be granted admission free of charge.

 - If you are submitting two consecutive sessions, such as for training, please note this in your proposal.

-- Speakers must be registered by means of the online registration form.
+- Speakers must be registered using the online registration form.

 - Rooms will be allocated by the conference organisers.